Triang-jyed-driung/Adaptive-BVP/README.md

 u(x) = \exp \left( - \frac{x^2}{2} \right)
 ```
 This solution fails to converge because $e^{-18}$ is too small.
 But the shape of the solution is correct.
+Note: This sover is programmed to automatically exit when there are more than 1024 intervals.
+Systems with a large number of intervals require significantly longer time to solve.

 ![Ex2](exp-x2.jpg)